Best Small Dogs That Don’t Bark Much

 - Are you choosing for your real lifestyle, not just the look of the breed?

-The best small dog for a quieter home is usually the one whose temperament fits the space, not just the one that takes up the least room.
+The best small dog for a quieter home is usually the one whose needs and temperament fit the space, not just the one that takes up the least room.

 Find the Right Dog for You

-Not every small-dog owner is looking for the same thing.
+Not every small-dog owner wants the same thing.

-Some want a low-key lapdog for a quieter home.
+Some want a low-key lapdog for a calm home.
 Others want a friendly apartment dog that is playful without being loud.
-Some care most about low barking.
-Others want a breed that is easy to live with, trainable, and more adaptable overall.
+Some care most about barking.
+Others want a breed that is easy to live with overall, trainable, and adaptable.

 The best fit depends on your schedule, your home, your tolerance for grooming and exercise, and how much structure you can provide.